bk138/multivnc/android/README.md

     framebuffer updates using its provided method

 * InputHandler
-  * gets and sets scaling from/on VNCCanvas
+  * gets and sets scaling from/on VncCanvas
-  * sets render modes on VNCCanvas
+  * sets render modes on VncCanvas
-  * sends touch events to VNCCanvas
+  * sends touch events to VncCanvas

-* VNCCanvas
+* VncCanvas
   * receives touch events from system, pipes them to InputHandler
   * receives pointer events from InputHandler, pipes them to VNCConn
   * receives key events from VncCanvasActivity, pipes them to VNCConn